lmatter/SmartThingsAWSLambdaServerless/README.md

 - Lambda
   - The most important page I found.  https://community.smartthings.com/t/while-creating-smartapp-it-response-with-error-code-422/147806/3
 - NPM
+- Swaggar
+  - It would be nice to just create a single JSON/Yaml file to describe the API and generate the code, etc, but that apppears complicated.
 - Serverless
   - https://serverless.com/blog/framework-example-golang-lambda-support/
   - Ensure AWS IAM permissions are set correctly